My daughter was guessing words instead of actually reading them.

 She connects the letter to its sound and then to a familiar word.

-It takes maybe 30 seconds per letter, but for a child who’s been skipping over sounds and guessing, that kind of repetition builds something real.
+It takes maybe 30 seconds per letter, but for a child who has been skipping over sounds and guessing, that kind of repetition builds something real.

 Our Simple Phonics Toolkit

-When we decided to reset, I assumed I’d need to buy expensive reading programs or apps.
-I was wrong.
+When we decided to reset, I assumed I would need to buy expensive reading programs or apps.

 Low-tech, hands-on tools worked best because they removed the distractions.

-She wasn’t intimidated because she already recognized the numbers.
+She was not intimidated because she already recognized the numbers.

-If you’re shopping for a workbook, look for one with large, clear fonts and directional arrows inside the letters.
-Those arrows matter.
+If you are shopping for a workbook to use at home, look for one with large, clear fonts and directional arrows inside the letters.

 They guide your child’s hand and reinforce the correct path of each letter shape while they say the sound out loud.